kogosd/CountedTrie/README.md

 # CountedTrie

-Stores positive numbers in logarithmic time
+Stores positive numbers in log time

 Retrieves count of num in log time